nosratheno/clyell/_posts/2018/2018-11-11-beef-bourguignon.md

 	* Peel and cut potatoes
 	* Boil for 15 minutes

-1. The Sauce
-	* Mix chicken stock, tomato sauce, and soy sauce

 1. For Slowcooker
 	* Crush and cut the garlic cloves
 	* Thickly slice the fennel